darelab2014/Dinopore/README.md

-# DInoPORE
+# DInoPORE: Direct detection of INOsines in native RNA with nanoPORE sequencing

 ## OVERVIEW
-DInoPORE is a computational method, used to detect Inosine and quantify modified frequencies from direct RNA Nanopore sequencing.
+DInoPORE is a computational method to detect Adenosine-to-Inosine (A-to-I) editing sites from direct-RNA sequencing data.
+Editing sites identified will also have their editing rate estimated.

-This GitHub repository only provide code to run DInoPORE, including testing and training path.
+This GitHub repository contains the scripts to run DInoPORE.
+Users who wish to train their own models using DInoPORE's architecture can also find the scripts for training (see training path section below).

-Sample dataset containing 53,283 direct-RNA-seq reads from Xenopus Laevis rep 1 stage 9 to illustrate how the pipeline runs and the typical runtime for a small sample can be found in Code Ocean capsule, DOI <Insert DOI>

-Rmarkdown files reproducing results from the manuscript can also be found in Code Ocean capsule /data/Rmarkdown.
+A sample dataset to illustrate how the pipeline runs and the typical runtime for a small sample can be found in DInoPORE's Code Ocean capsule, DOI <Insert DOI>.
+This dataset contains 53,283 direct-RNA-seq reads from Xenopus Laevis stage 9 rep 1.
+R Markdown files reproducing key results from the DInoPORE manuscript can also be found in the Code Ocean capsule under /data/Rmarkdown.

 Listed below are the computational environment and software used.
 Usage documentation can be found in the last section of this readme.

-Environment build time is approximately 15 minutes.

 =====================================================================================